Terra Preta de Indio

 Field Experiments, Western Kenya, since 2005:

 Biochar was added to agricultural fields of soils along a degradation gradient which resulted from different lengths of continuous maize cultivation.
 We address the question at what stage of soil degradation are biochar applications the most effective.
 Results indicate that applications in the most degraded sites increase yields the most.
 Increases could not solely explained by better plant nutrition, suggesting effects related to improved water availability, soil penetrability or microbial dynamics.
 The results showed doubling of crop yield in the highly degraded soils from about 3 to about 6 tons/ha maize grain yield (Kimetu et al., 2008).
-In consecutive years, no biochar was applied and preliminary results indicate that yields do not decrease with biochar, in contrast to fields where green manures were added.
+In consecutive years, no biochar was applied.

 (Maize trials Photo: J. Kimetu)